 Bristol, North Somerset and South Gloucestershire working together

-In common with health and care organisations throughout England, we have been working with our partners across Bristol, North Somerset and South Gloucestershire to develop a Sustainability and Transformation Plan.
+In common with health and care organisations throughout England, we have been working with our partners across Bristol, North Somerset and South Gloucestershire to develop a Sustainability and Transformation Partnership.

 Once completed the plan will set out how health and care services will work in partnership to develop plans that will enable us to continue to meet the health needs of our local population at a time of increasing demand and constrained resources.

-This Sustainability and Transformation Plan Summary describes how we propose to organise and deliver services in a different way to meet the needs of the population across Bristol, North Somerset and South Gloucestershire.
+This Sustainability and Transformation Partnership Summary describes how we propose to organise and deliver services in a different way to meet the needs of the population across Bristol, North Somerset and South Gloucestershire.

 BNSSG Sustainability and Transformation Plan Summary

 Sustainability and Transformation Plan (STP) summary for Bristol, North Somerset and South Gloucestershire (BNSSG) Clinical Commissioning Groups, providing an overview of where we are now and our emerging vision.